The Importance of Employer Branding in Recruitment

 3. Choose your content formats

-• Audio: By running a recruitment ad on the radio, for example
+• Audio: By running an ad on the radio

-• Image: By creating an infographic with the job details and sharing it online, for example
+• Image: By creating an infographic with the details and sharing it online

-• Video: By creating an engaging recruitment video and posting it on social media to attract candidates, for example
+• Video: By creating an engaging video and posting it on social media to target ideal candidates

 4. Choose your channels